A graph theory-based multi-scale analysis of hierarchical cascade in molecular clouds : Application to the NGC 2264 region: Towards a fractal model of the hierarchical cascade

 There is another source of error when considering model-generated data.
-Indeed, our model requires that a substructure at a level $l$ sub-fragments into at least one child for the cascade to continue towards lower levels.
+Indeed, our model requires that a substructure at a level $l$ subfragments into at least one child for the cascade to continue towards lower levels.
 This condition guarantees that the resulting network is continuous along the branches, and that each branch is equivalent from one to another.
 For example, consider structures that are supposed to contain 1.2 substructures at the level $l = 1$ and 1.5 substructures at the level $l = 2$ on average, and specifically any graph-source of one of the structures.
-At the level $l$ the model selects an integer number of substructures to put into the level $l = 1$: either 1 or 2 can be selected, but on average it has to be 1.2.
+At the level $l,$ the model selects an integer number of substructures to put into the level $l = 1$: either 1 or 2 can be selected, but on average it has to be 1.2.
 Assuming the model selects 2, we need to place 1.5 substructures at the level $l = 2$ inside two existing substructures at level $l = 1$.
-Since zero child is impossible, the model always put 1 substructure inside each of the existing substructure.
-The choice of selecting 2 substructures at the level $l = 1$ always results in 2 substructures at the level $l = 2$.
-The choice of selecting 1 substructure at the level $l =1$ however, results in 1.5 substructures on average at the level $l = 2$.
-The total amount of substructures tends to be overestimated.
+As zero children is impossible, the model always puts one substructure inside each of the existing substructures.
+The choice of selecting two substructures at the level $l = 1$ always results in two substructures at the level $l = 2$.
+However, the choice of selecting one substructure at the level $l =1$ results in 1.5 substructures on average at the level $l = 2$.
+The total number of substructures tends to be overestimated.
 As a consequence, the fractality is overestimated.
 This can be seen in Figure \ref{fig:ferror} where the value of the fractality is systematically above the expected value for model-generated data.
 However, this error is always less than 5\% of the expected value.
 This effect is due to a low fractal index coupled to a low scaling ratio between two consecutive levels.